PhononBench:A Large-Scale Phonon-Based Benchmark for Dynamical Stability in Crystal Generation

-Further case studies show that in property‑targeted generation—illustrated here by band‑gap conditioning with MatterGen—the dynamical‑stability rate remains as low as 23.5\% even at the optimal band‑gap condition of 0.5 eV.
-In space‑group‑controlled generation, higher‑symmetry crystals exhibit better stability (e.g., cubic systems achieve rates up to 49.2\%), yet the average stability across all controlled generations is still only 34.4\%.
-An important additional outcome of this study is the identification of 28,119 crystal structures that are phonon‑stable across the entire Brillouin zone under the strict threshold of $-0.001$~THz, providing a substantial pool of reliable candidates for future materials exploration.
+Further case studies show that in property‑targeted generation—illustrated here by band‑gap conditioning with MatterGen—the dynamical‑stability rate remains as low as 41.0\% even at the optimal band‑gap condition of 0.5 eV.
+In space‑group‑controlled generation, higher‑symmetry crystals exhibit better stability (e.g., cubic systems achieve rates up to 53.4\%), yet the average stability across all controlled generations is still only 44.7\%.
+An important additional outcome of this study is the identification of 32,995 crystal structures that are phonon-stable across the entire Brillouin zone under the strict threshold of $-0.001$~THz, providing a substantial pool of reliable candidates for future materials exploration.
 By establishing the first large‑scale dynamical‑stability benchmark, this work systematically highlights the current limitations of crystal generation models and offers essential evaluation criteria and guidance for their future development toward the design and discovery of physically viable materials.
-All model-generated crystal structures, phonon calculation results, and the high-throughput evaluation workflows developed in PhononBench will be openly released at \url{https://github.com/xqh19970407/PhononBench}.
+All model-generated crystal structures, phonon calculation results, and the high-throughput evaluation workflows developed in PhononBench have been openly released at \url{https://github.com/xqh19970407/PhononBench}.
 In addition, a web-based service is accessible at \url{http://phononbench.cn/}, enabling minute-level ultra-fast phonon predictions.